jerinev/pdsnd_github/README.md

 ### Description
 The project will calculate statistics U.S. bikeshare data.
 It is an interactive environment where user chooses data and filter for a dataset.
+This is a proram developed in Python.

 ### Files used